 Folk and Traditional Arts

 A folk or traditional arts project may be a single event or activity, or a series or combination of multiple events or activities.
-Projects may include field research and documentation of folk and traditional art forms.
-They may also include passing on folk and traditional arts through mentorships or apprenticeships.
-All projects must have a public component such as a concert, exhibition, documentary, workshop, or other activity that engages members of the public in the work of Minnesota’s folk and traditional artists.
+Apprenticeship projects, where a master artist passes on skills to a promising apprentice, also are encouraged.
+Projects may include creation of work, field research, and documentation of folk and traditional art forms.
+All projects must have a public component such as a concert, exhibition, documentary, workshop, or other activity that engages members of the public in the work of Minnesota's folk and traditional artists.

 Who can apply?